A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Discussion

 \section{Discussion}

-We have shown that a key tool for sequence processing in recurrent neural networks in machine learning and AI, LSTM units, can be replaced in spike-based neuromorphic hardware by neurons with a biologically inspired mechanism for spike frequency adaptation (SFA).
-SFA was achieved -similarly as in the brain- through spike-triggered hyperpolarizing currents on the time scale of seconds.
-Since neurons with SFA can also be used for generic network computations, this solution does not require a separation of units for computing and working memory, hence it can be viewed as an in-memory computing solution for the case of working memory.
-Like other in-memory computing solutions it comes with the benefit of avoiding latencies and energy consumption that generally arises from traffic between computing and memory units.
-The resulting spike based solution for solving a benchmark time series classification tasks such as sMNIST turns out to be three orders of magnitudes more energy efficient than state-of-the-art implementations of LSTM networks on CPUs and GPUs, while achieving virtually the same performance.
-This property could be especially interesting to low latency processing of real-time workloads.
+We have shown that a key tool for sequence processing by DNNs in machine learning and AI, LSTM units, can be replaced in spike-based neuromorphic hardware by neurons with a biologically inspired mechanism for spike frequency adaptation (SFA); AHP-currents.
+This approach is supported by a theoretical principle, the pointwise separation property (PSPR) from filter approximation theory (see Fig.~\ref{fig:sMNIST} C).
+Adding a comportment for AHP-currents to the neuron model also has the advantage that it enhances the results of BPTT training by creating "highways back into the past" for the backwards propagation of gradients, see Fig.~\ref{fig:sMNIST} D. Since AHP-neurons can also be used for generic network computations, this solution does not require a separation of units for computing and working memory, it is an in-memory computing solution.
+This reduces latency and energy consumption that generally arise from traffic between computing and memory units.
+The resulting spike based solution for solving the benchmark time series classification task sMNIST turns out to be by three orders of magnitude more energy efficient than state-of-the-art implementations of LSTM networks on CPUs and GPUs, while achieving lower latency and virtually the same accuracy.